ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 ### After the workshop

-***if you find this workshop interesting, you may want to consider downloading and learning about the following tools***
+***Although it is beyond the scope of the current workshop, there are a number of other tools that you should consider downloading and learning more about.
+These are essential tools in any data scientists repertoire.***

 * the network analysis platform, [Cytoscape](http://www.cytoscape.org/)
-* A version control system, such as SVN or [Git](http://git-scm.com/downloads)
+* A version control system such as [Git](http://git-scm.com/downloads)
 * A free account on [GitHub](https://github.com/)
 * The Java-based program for running [GSEA](http://www.broadinstitute.org/gsea/index.jsp).
 This requires that you sign-up for a free account.
 You may also need to update to the latest version of [Java](https://www.java.com/en/) for this application to run properly.